astropy/astropy-tutorials/CONTRIBUTING.md

     git push origin Spectral-Line-Fitting

-Then you will file a pull request against the main `astropy-tutorials` repository for review.
+[Open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main `astropy-tutorials` repository in order for the community to review the new tutorial.

 Data Files
 ----------